MadJavaEntFall2018/FatBikeTrailReports/Journal.md

  changes in the hibernate configs too.
 If not, it could be a useful addition.
   Ooh, writing plugins for IDEs - possible independent research topic.

+2/12/2016

+Added in the authentication/authorization piece today.
+I had originally designed a join table between the users and users_roles table, called user_role and was storing the roles in a role table.
+I had hoped I could (relatively easily) configure tomcat for this, however,  tomcat's JDBCRealm relies specifically on a user table and a user roles table that each have a username column making my join table unnecessary.
+Similarly, the user roles tables must have the role name on it.
+To keep things as simple as possible for class examples, I am back to the structure tomcat requires which meant eliminating the role and user_role tables.

+Regenerated the database diagrams to account for above.

+The current config is set such that anyone can view pages listed immediately under the web directory.
+The pages in the "user" directory require login and the user role.

+2/13/2016

+  Added in bootstrap.
+I haven't worked with bootstrap before, but it was pretty easy to add.
+I chose to copy in files rather than pointing to the CDN locations so that the application will work if I'm offline.
+Not 100% sure if I have the best structure for housing the js/css/fonts, etc, but it's a start.
+Also made the navbar more dynamic - took me a little while as I'm rusty with jquery/javascript - it's been a LOOOOONG time since I worked with those.